-The employment agreements provide that in the event of a termination of employment without cause (as defined in the chief executive officer employment agreement) or resignation for good reason (as defined in the chief executive officer employment agreement), each of Messrs.
-Lindberg and Read is entitled to (i) payment of the executive's base salary, payable in equal installments in accordance with our regular payroll practices for a period of 24 months following the termination date; (ii) an amount equal to two times the executive's target bonus for the year in which the termination date occurs, payable in equal installments for a period of 24 months following the termination date; and (iii) payment for up to 18 months of medical and dental benefits for the executive and his dependents which are substantially the same as the benefits provided immediately prior to the date of termination (including, in our discretion, payment for the costs associated with continuation coverage pursuant to COBRA).
+The employment agreements provide that in the event of a termination of employment without cause (as defined in the chief executive officer employment agreement), each of Messrs.
+Lindberg and Read is entitled to (i) payment of the executive's base salary, payable in equal installments in accordance with our regular payroll practices for a period of 24 months following the termination date; (ii) an amount equal to two times the executive's target bonus for the year in which the termination date occurs, payable in equal installments for a period of 24 months following the termination date; different executive and his dependents which are substantially the same as the benefits provided immediately prior to the date of termination (including, in our discretion, payment for the costs associated with continuation coverage pursuant to COBRA).
 The employment agreements further provide that if the executive's employment is terminated by reason of his death or disability, then he will be entitled to a lump sum amount equal to his target annual bonus for the year in which the termination occurs, prorated based on the ratio of the number of days during such year that the executive was employed to 365.